TwitchNovel/Novel/README.md

 # Novel
-A long and hard winter
+A long and hard winter lay